alexander-kang/alexander-kang/README.md

 ### :wave: About me
-* Junior studying Computer Science at Northwestern University
+* Senior studying Computer Science at Northwestern University
 * Focused on embedded systems, IoT, and computer networking
 * Interested in sustainability, working out, video games, and music